Namek/artemis-odb-entity-tracker/README.md

 ## Installation

-**Note**: Due to https://github.com/Namek/artemis-odb-entity-tracker/issues/7 about artemis-odb 2.x support, the latest version of Entity Tracker is `0.4.0-SNAPSHOT`.
+**Note**: Due to https://github.com/Namek/artemis-odb-entity-tracker/issues/7 about artemis-odb 2.x support, the latest version of Entity Tracker is commit [0703ecdbcb11c1554e312a4f9b195f19b02ef228](https://github.com/Namek/artemis-odb-entity-tracker/commit/0703ecdbcb11c1554e312a4f9b195f19b02ef228).
 If you need this please apply the version to the following configuration.

 ### Maven